10 Best Sleeping Pads for Backpacking in 2024

-Check out the best lightweight sleeping pads for backpacking that are warm, comfortable, and durable enough for a multi-day trek.
+Check out the best lightweight sleeping pads for backpacking that the BFT team and I have tested for warmth, comfort, and durability for multi-day treks.

 Sleeping on a leaky, halfway-deflated sleeping pad on a backpacking trip may leave you never wanting to go backpacking again.
-That’s why a quality sleeping pad is a crucial piece of gear that can truly make or break your trip.
+I’ve experienced this before and have learned the hard way that a quality sleeping pad is a crucial piece of gear.

-No matter what your budget is or your priorities, this list highlights the most popular sleeping pads for every outdoor enthusiast from super lightweight options to warm four-season ones and more.
+I realize every backpacker has a different budget and priorities, so this list highlights the most popular sleeping pads for every outdoor enthusiast from super lightweight options for those looking for the best ultralight backpacking gear to warm four-season ones and more.

 Best Backpacking Sleeping Pads at a Glance